News of record - May 10, 2023

 Motor vehicle accident leave scene: 200 block Maxwell Hill Road

-Motor vehicle with injury: North Eisenhower Drive and Beckley Crossing, 1300 block North Eisenhower Drive
+Motor vehicle accident with injury: North Eisenhower Drive and Beckley Crossing, 1300 block North Eisenhower Drive

 Motor vehicle accident without fluid/injury: Robert C. Byrd Drive and Clarence W. Meadows Memorial Boulevard